-It provides 4π steradian coverage with a pair of receive and a pair of transmit patch antennas arranged on opposite corners of the spacecraft.
-The two S-band transceivers are connected to the receive antennas via a hybrid (which routes each antenna to each receiver), and to the transmit antennas via a coaxial switch.
+The satellite has a pair of receive and a pair of transmit patch antennas arranged on opposite corners, resulting in $4\pi$ steradian coverage.
+The two S-band transceivers are connected to the receive antennas via a hybrid (which combines the signals and routes them to each receiver).
+The transceivers and connected to the transmit antennas via a coaxial switch.
 Each transmitter can be routed to either of the transmit antennas.
 The transmitter provides up to 2.2 W of RF power, and supports data rates between 32 kb/s and 6.25 Mb/s, using BPSK, QPSK, and OQPSK modulation.
 The data is downlinked in ECSS format.
 The receiver supports a rate of 4 kb/s.